cybrsen/filesecurityanalyzer/README.md

 # File Security Analyzer

-This Python script scans files within a specified directory to identify and report potentially sensitive information such as email addresses, IP addresses, social security numbers, credit card details, phone numbers, and dates of birth.
-It also evaluates file permissions, alerting if permissions are set more permissively than recommended.
+This Python script securely scans files within a specified directory to identify and report potentially sensitive information, including email addresses, IP addresses, social security numbers, credit card details, phone numbers, and dates of birth.
+Designed to run locally on your machine, it guarantees that all results remain private and are not exposed to external risks.
+Additionally, the script assesses file permissions, alerting users if settings are more permissive than recommended, thereby bolstering your data security.

 ## Features